-Cinematography as a term is not only used in the field of entertainment; it can be used in science, business, and mass media as well.
-According to the definition given by the American Society of Cinematographers (ASC), cinematography is not only the documentation of what is happening; it is also creating an original art by an illuminating and creative process.
+Cinematography, as a term, is not only used in the field of entertainment; it can be used in science, business, and mass media as well.
+According to the definition given by the American Society of Cinematographers (ASC), the cinematography is not only the documentation of what is happening; it is also creating an original art by an illuminating and creative process.

 Telling your own unique story, by devising a visual language requires innate natural talent and knowledge of professional photography skills.
 Besides photography, a cinematographer uses other mediums like image manipulation, organization, management, etc. to achieve the desired result.
 If a film has to be shown on the big screen, film-makers typically spend most of their budget on high-quality cinematography.

 Also known as the Director of Photography (DP), cinematographers are the ones who capture the story in visuals using a camera.
 Cinematographers have to manage all the visual elements of the film, such as lighting, composition, color tones, camera movements, and such.
 So, whether a scene needs to be shot at wide-angle or close, high or low, sharp or blur; it is all decided by the cinematographer.

 Cinematographers lead all the crew that works on the camera and lights of a film.
 Their role is to work along with the director to ensure that the director's vision is being fulfilled.
 They have to work in a team involving complex decision-making.

 Usually, a director gives a brief on how a scene should look visually, and the cinematographer has the responsibility to achieve that.
 In most cases, the cinematographer would have plenty of creative freedom.
 However, the director can also provide precise instructions on the exact result she wants.